xDec0de/42get_next_line/README.md

 root of the project does, this second limit is **required** in order to avoid stack overflows, because the maximum stack size is 8MB, so actually 8388608 bytes.

+# Tests

+A test folder is included with some test files.
+In order to test get_next_line you can compile in two ways:
+- gcc <flags> \*.c test/\*.c - For the regular version.
+- gcc <flags> malloc_ver/\*.c test/\*.c - For the malloc buffer version.

+Keep in mind that due to project requirements the program compiles and was tested with the `-Wall -Werror -Wextra` flags.

+In order to add new tests, just create a new file under the test folder that follows the numeric order, so if the last test file is 42, create file 43.
+The tester will automatically recognize that file and compare how get_next_line works against the `fgets` function provided by `stdio.h`.

+In theory, this tester should work with any get_next_line project as long as it is copied on its own folder, as it attempts to include `../get_next_line.h`.
+You can of course change that line.
+This tester however is NOT prepared for evaluation and just contains a BASIC way to test if the program works.

+## What I learned

+The most obvious thing everyone learns by doing this project is the purpose of the `static` keyword as well as the concept of file descriptors and how to read files in C.